Fahim0729/Supply-Chain-Analytics-Using-SQL-Inventory-Sales-Supplier-Insights/README.md

 🔹 SQL Functions: SUM(), AVG(), JOIN, BETWEEN, WHERE, GROUP BY, HAVING

-📝 The top five brands were JVC, MSCS, Sennheiser, Sony, and Toshiba, whose restocking activity exceeded 50 units between June and December 2025.
+📝 The brands JVC, MSCS, Sennheiser, Sony, and Toshiba had restocking activity exceeded 50 units between June and December 2025.
 The electronics company received the highest number of units (543) from MSCS, followed by Toshiba with 202 units.
 Sennheiser, JVC, and Sony ranked 3rd, 4th, and 5th respectively in terms of total received units.
 However, Sony had the highest average stock value despite being in 5th position based on total received units.
 In contrast, Toshiba recorded the lowest average stock value among the five brands.

 *The figure below illustrates the stock analysis results, showing total received units and average stock value by brand between July and December 2025.*